 There have been quite a few studies that have looked at aspiration risks in the last couple of decades.
 These studies have looked at risk of death and illness related to aspiration – and both are occurring in incredibly small amounts.
 Some argue that the low rate of aspiration events is because NPO policies permeate the hospital culture.
 But, there are countries who have gotten rid of their NPO policies and seen no more aspiration events than others.
 Evidence Based Birth has a wonderful write up about this whole topic and it details each one of these studies and their results.

-Does my body need to eat during labor?
+Does your body need to eat during labor?

 Aside from the science behind anesthesia safety and labor, what about what the body needs during labor?
 Many liken the process of labor to running a marathon, which would mean the body (and that uterine muscle) have intense caloric needs.
 Carbohydrates become increasingly necessary during periods of extended exercise, because they can improve the “performance” of the body and protect against fatigue.
 FYI: maternal exhaustion is a common reason of unplanned cesarean birth.